nikshitha1312/Grammar_Scoring_Engine_SHL_assess/README.md

 ## Acknowledgments

-- Streamlit for the web framework
+- Streamlit for the web interface
-- SoundDevice for audio recording capabilities
+- PyAudio for audio processing
-- All contributors and users of the application
+- LanguageTool for grammar checking